During these times it is far more likely that the smoke from any bonfires will impact neighbours who are;

 - Never leave a fire unattended or leave it to smoulder.
 Pour water on it if necessary to put it out

-- Warn your neighbours in advance as they can make alternative arrangements and will be less likely to complain.
+- Warn your neighbours in advance, whilst maintaining social distancing, as they can make alternative arrangements and will be less likely to complain.

 - Consider disposing of the waste in a better way, for example composting, recycling or rubbish collection.